-- After the public hearing, the Board of Fire Commissioners may adopt changes, alterations and revisions to the proposed budget, except that the Board of Fire Commissioners shall not add or increase an appropriation to a capital reserve fund not contained in the proposed budget. - On or before November 4th, the board shall adopt the District's annual budget. - On or before November 7th, the District's secretary shall deliver two certified copies of the District's annual budget to the Town Clerk of the town in which the District is located. - Formal budgetary integration is employed during the year as a management control device for the General Fund. - The District's General Fund budget is legally adopted annually on a basis consistent with generally accepted accounting principles. - The Board of Fire Commissioners has established legal control of the budget at the function level of expenditures.
-Transfers between appropriation accounts, at the function level, require approval by the Board of Fire Commissioners.
-Any modifications to appropriations resulting from increases in revenue estimates or supplemental reserve appropriations also require a majority vote by the Board of Fire Commissioners. - General Fund appropriations lapse at the end of the fiscal year, except that outstanding encumbrances are reappropriated in the succeeding year.
+- Formal budgetary integration is employed during the year as a management control device for the General Fund. - The District's General Fund budget is legally adopted annually on a basis consistent with generally accepted accounting principles. - The Board has established legal control of the budget at the function level of expenditures.
+Transfers between appropriation accounts, at the function level, require approval by the Board.
+Any modifications to appropriations resulting from increases in revenue estimates or supplemental reserve appropriations also require a majority vote by the Board. - General Fund appropriations lapse at the end of the fiscal year, except that outstanding encumbrances are reappropriated in the succeeding year.